ohmp/james-project/src/adr/0035-distributed-listeners-configuration.md

 related upgrade instructions.
 Read notes about [rolling upgrade scenarii](#rolling-upgrade-scenari).

 [Deploying a new custom listener](#deploying-a-new-custom-listener) also describes how to deploy new custom listeners.

+Integration tests relying on additional mailbox listeners of the distributed James product will require to be ported to perform additional mailbox listener registry with this WebAdmin endpoint.
+JMAP SpamAssassin, quota mailing tests are concerned.

 ## Notes